Stretching 230 km in total, this multi-use trail invites hiking and biking.

 Species at Risk in the Spotlight

 The elusive Algonquin wolf or its tracks may be spotted from the Park to Park Trail, particularly along more remote sections.
-Learn more about this threatened species– Algonquin Wolf
+Learn more about this threatened species, and please report sightings of species at risk.

 Plan Your visit